In some installation, it is recommended to use a combination of both antenna types.

 In the most cases the environment will be not be open and some obstacle will occur there.
 Let's follow the example from previous page for cell with dimensions 25 x 20 meters with anchors installed on columns 6 meters high.

-Even if the installation in the middle may seems to be the best position for the Anchor, the better position of the Anchor is on the longest edge of the cell.
-Position in the middle is very good for anchor synchronization but for calculation of tag position can create an issue in the form of jumps.
+Even if the installation position in the middle of the cell may seem to be the best position for the anchor, the better position of the anchor is on the longest edge of the cell.
+Position in the middle is very good for anchor synchronization but when calculating the tag position, it can create an issue in form of jumps.

 Example 2 - cell with dimensions 40 x 10 meters

 Consider cell with dimensions 40 x 10 meters and anchors installed 3 meters high on columns.
-This deployment requires six anchors → 4x Anchor Vista DirectFive and 2x Anchor Vista Omnilight.
+This deployment requires six anchors → 4x Anchor Vista DirectFive and 2x Anchor Vista Omni.

 Example 3 - Complicated Environment